Agriculture

 India has diverse weather and climate conditions.
 Irrigation serves a key role in ensuring adequate soil moisture for optimal crop growth.
 Other key benefits of irrigation are:

-• Poverty Alleviation: Due to effective irrigation practices, the area under cultivation increases across the country.
-It helps reduce poverty by generating employment and favouring increased food production.
+• Reduction in Poverty: Due to effective irrigation practices, the area under cultivation increases across the country.
+It helps reduce poverty by generating employment and favoring increased food production.

-• Water Conservation: Modern irrigation practices ensure that water is applied precisely to the root zones of plants.
+• Conservation of Water: Modern irrigation practices ensure that water is applied precisely to the root zones of plants.
 Thus, there is less water wastage than traditional irrigation practices.

-• Sustainable Agriculture: Irrigation promotes sustainable agriculture and reduces dependency on monsoons.
+• Sustainable Agriculture: Irrigation promotes sustainable agriculture and reduces dependence on monsoons.
 It helps farmers to plan cultivation and water usage efficiently.
 Thus, water resources are conserved, and there is less waste.

 • Drought Mitigation: Farmers can ensure suitable soil moisture using irrigation even during dry spells and low rainfall.
 You can provide sufficient water to crops, ensuring they do not die during hot periods.